NeilJustice/ZenUnitAndMetalMock/README.md

 STARTUP
 {
-   // Post-construction dependency injection of MetalMock mock object ComponentBMock _componentA._componentB.reset(_componentBMock = new ComponentBMock);
+   // Post-construction dependency injection of MetalMock mock object _componentBMock _componentA._componentB.reset(_componentBMock = new ComponentBMock);
 }

 TEST(DefaultConstructor_NewsComponentB)
 {
+   // Asserts that _componentA._componentB was make_unique'd so as to render
+   // ComponentA's unit tests immune to the swap-make-unique-with-nullptr code mutation,
+   // thereby maximizing mutation coverage.
    DELETE_TO_ASSERT_NEWED(_componentA._componentB);
 }